How to Train with a Friend

 Here are a few tips on sticking to a workout schedule:

 Athletic Ability and Encouragement

 You will get more out of your training if your partner is slightly better or more athletic than you.
 Saunders (2013) found that individuals worked out longer when they had the perception that their partner was more skilled and voiced only minimal encouragement.
-Researchers thought that participants might have found constant encouragement from a better skilled athlete to be patronizing.
+Researchers thought participants might have found constant encouragement from a better-skilled athlete to be patronizing.

 About the Author